mongodb/awscdk-resources-mongodbatlas/API.md

 - *Type:* string

-Name of the region to which the data lake routes client connections.
+Name of the region to which the Atlas Data Federation routes client connections.

 ---